How to refinance a HELOC

 Equity in your home

 Your equity is the difference between the appraised value of your home and the amount you still owe on your mortgage (including any amounts of loans or lines of credit that have not yet been repaid).
-Your combined loan-to-value ratio (CLTV) is your home’s value minus the total balance of all outstanding mortgages secured by your home, including the prospective home equity loan) divided by your home’s value.
+Your combined loan-to-value ratio (CLTV) represents the total balance of all outstanding mortgages secured by your home (including the prospective home equity loan) divided by your home’s value.

 Credit history & credit score

 If you have a credit history of missed payments or your credit score is low, a lender may be less likely to approve you for a new loan or line of credit to refinance your HELOC.
 Improving your history of on-time payments may have a positive impact on you credit score and increase your chances for a loan approval.

 Here is a list of documents you may need to provide your lender if you want to refinance your HELOC:

 - Details of property: Your lender will need to know your property’s address to find its assessed value since it will be used as collateral.